 Not sure what to do after school?

 The decision of what to do after school is a big one and it may be daunting for many students.
 We have put together some resources about common post-18 options to help you navigate the various choices available to you (click the links in bold):

-Check out our blogs about reasons to go to university to help you consider this option and common myths about university to sort the fact from the fiction.
-If you decide to go to university, there are a number of decisions that accompany this – many which we address below.
+Check out our resources giving some reasons to go to university to help you consider this option and common myths about university to sort the fact from the fiction.
+If you decide to go to university, there are a number of decisions that accompany this: many which we address below.

 Many students take a year out between finishing school and starting university.
 UCAS’s page on gap year ideas will give you some ideas and resources to help you make the most out of a year out.

 A choice that allows you to enter the workforce while continuing to learn.
 Amazing Apprenticeships hosts a large amount of information about how to search and apply for apprenticeships.
-There is also a growing number of higher apprenticeships, which allow apprentices to study at a degree level while working, our blog has more on this.
+There is also a growing number of higher apprenticeships, which allow apprentices to study at a degree level while working, this resource, Higher level apprenticeships, has more on this.

 Some people want to go straight into work after their schooling has finished.
 The National Careers Service, Get a Job, website has resources on finding and applying for jobs, as well as developing employability skills.
 Remember that going straight to work doesn’t mean you’ve closed the door on further learning; many people re-visit their education later on in life to upskill in their chosen field or take a course in something completely new.